 Approver: A user that has been assigned to approve pages for another user.

 ARIA (Accessible Rich Internet Applications): Defines a way to make web content and applications more accessible to people with disabilities.

-Asset: A reusable piece of content (text, code, form, or image gallery) that can be placed on many pages.
+Asset: A reusable piece of content (text, code, or form) that can be placed on many pages.
 When an asset is edited and published, all subscribing pages are automatically published with the changes.

 Auto Draft: A feature of the editor that locally saves a draft of the content you are editing.

 Breadcrumbs: A navigational technique displaying all visited pages leading from the home page to the currently viewed page.
 All pages are linked for easy backwards navigation.
 Breadcrumbs are typically placed near the top of a web page.

 Broken Page: A page containing one or more links that no longer exist that need to be corrected.